-SCE&G's Energy Efficiency programs include Customer Information Programs, Web-based Information and Services Programs, Energy Conservation and the Demand Side Management programs.
+SCE&G's Energy Efficiency programs include Customer Information Programs, Web-based information, Energy Conservation and the newly offered Demand Side Management programs.
 A description of each follows:

 - Customer Information Programs: SCE&G's customer information programs fall under two headings: the Annual Energy Efficiency Campaigns and Web-based Information Initiatives.
-The following is an overview of each. - o Annual Energy Efficiency Campaigns - Customer Insights and Analysis: In 2012, SCE&G continued to proactively educate its customers and create awareness on issues related to energy efficiency and conservation.
-To help maximize the effectiveness of our campaigns, ongoing customer feedback is used to ensure marketing and communications eff011s are consistent with what customers value most.
-Key insights gained through SCE&G's Brand Health Study and Voice of the Customer Panels are integrated to ensure we are communicating in a consistent manner that customers will understand.
+The following is an overview of each. - o Annual Energy Efficiency Campaigns - Customer Insights and Analysis: In 2011, SCE&G continued to proactively educate its customers and create awareness on issues related to energy efficiency and conservation.
+To help maximize the effectiveness of our campaigns, customer feedback was obtained to ensure marketing and communications efforts are consistent with what customers value most.
+Key insights gained through SCE&G's Brand Health Study and Voice of the Customer Panels were integral to ensure we are communicating in a consistent manner that customers will understand.

 As a result, SCE&G continues to highlight programs/services that reflect three main categories identified by our customers as offering the best opportunity to save energy and money.
-These areas include rebates and incentives, in-home services, and education.
+These areas include: (1) rebates and incentives; (2) inhome services; and (3) education.

-Media/Channel Preferences: Placement of all marketing and advertising is carefully considered, taking into account customers' preferred methods of communicating information about SCE&G's energy efficiency programs and services.
+Media/Channel Preferences: Placement of all marketing and advertising is carefully considered, taking into account media preferences customers have identified as preferred methods of communicating information about SCE&G's energy efficiency programs and services.
 Priority channels include television (local news and select cable stations); online banner advertising, radio, electronic/print newsletters, direct mail, bill inserts and newspaper (major dailies and weekly minority publications).
-SCE&G's statewide business office locations also serve as a distribution point for sharing information with customers.
-In addition, SCE&G has also incorporated social media, e.g. Twitter and Facebook, into its communications strategy.
+SCE&G's 37 statewide business office locations also serve as a distribution point for sharing information with customers.
+In addition, SCE&G has also incorporated social media into the picture via Twitter and Facebook.

 Key South Carolina markets covered with all marketing communications include Columbia, Charleston, Aiken and Beaufort.